What is a Letter of Recommendation?

 Furthermore, he has performed admirably in his coursework, graduating with a 4.0 GPA and ranking among the top 10% of his class.
 He is always on time for class and always completes his assignments and term papers before the deadlines.
 He also has my strongest recommendation for admission to your engineering program, as he has demonstrated proficiency in everything he has been assigned, whether it is working in a group or developing an experimental project.
 His boundless curiosity and willingness to take risks lead me to believe that nothing will be able to stop him from achieving great things in college and in his career.

-I spoke with (applicant’s name) in depth about his long-term objectives and ambitions, and I am confident that your university will be the ideal fit for him, as your university is dedicated to assisting students in realising their full potential and forging new paths in innovation.
+I spoke with (applicant’s name) in depth about his long-term objectives and ambitions, and I am confident that your university will be the ideal fit for him, as your university is dedicated to assisting students in realizing their full potential and forging new paths in innovation.
 I’m also confident that the university will profit from his ever-expanding expertise and ideas; (applicant’s name) is always bringing something new to any unit.

 I hope you will grant him this admission.